Rights Respecting School

 The Rights Respecting Schools Award is a Unicef programme that aims to put children’s rights at the heart of schools work.
 The award helps our children to grow into confident, caring and responsible young citizens both in school and within the wider community.

-We are very proud to be one of only two nursery schools in the country to have achieved our Gold Unicef Rights Respecting School Award.
+We are very proud to be one of very few nursery schools in the country to have achieved our Gold Unicef Rights Respecting School Award.
 Children’s rights thread through our school ethos and culture, developing children’s understanding of their rights and the rights of others.

 Children’s rights are: